Make a Puzzle You Can Print at Home or in Class

 Can I use this workflow for classrooms or parties?

 Yes.
-It works well for learning stations, take-home activities, birthday puzzles, and simple family print projects.
+It works well for learning stations, take-home sheets, party tables, and simple family activities.

 What piece counts work well by age?